The Mosquito: Health effects

 The German Federal Institute for Occupational Safety and Health stated in a report on The Mosquito, entitled Use of ultrasonic noise channels not entirely safe:

 The results of the examination are now available.
 The auditors were not able to certify this device as completely safe.

 The risk to the target group of teenagers and young adults is relatively low.
 They can leave the area when they hear the sound.
 On the other hand small children and infants are especially at risk, due to lengthy exposure to the sound, because the adults themselves do not perceive the noise.
 Moreover, the ultrasound affects not only hearing.
 Disruption of the equilibrium senses, as well as other extra-aural effects are well known.
 With the sound levels that can be reached by the device, the onset of dizziness, headache, nausea and impairment is to be expected.
 This is not the limit of the total risks to safety and health.

 In a United Kingdom survey of the relevant studies of adults exposed to high frequency sound in an occupational context for the Health and Safety Executive (HSE) in 2001, it was concluded that the studies were inadequate to establish guidelines for safe exposure.
 The Mosquito's manufacturer relies on these inconclusive adult studies to justify the safety of the device.

 The National Autistic Society said in 2008 that it was "extremely concerned" about possible harmful effects of the devices upon autistic people.
-Since autism can cause auditory hypersensitivity, autistic individuals with can have more intense reactions to this sound, especially if they are also under 25.
+Since autism can cause auditory hypersensitivity, autistic individuals can have more intense reactions to this sound, especially if they are also under 25.
 Since autism can also affect communication skills, some individuals may not be able to communicate their discomfort to caregivers.
 A supermarket in Longridge, England, removed a mosquito device in 2008 after a campaign by a 19-year-old Paul Brookfield, who is autistic.
 Brookfield stated that the device was causing him pain due to his hypersensitivity.

 Other disabilities and conditions may be exacerbated by the device.
 In March 2009, a child who had recently undergone ear surgery reported that the device set off her tinnitus, causing significant pain.